-I’m a Hoosier, and for most who don’t know what that is, a Hoosier is a person proudly born and raised in Indiana.
 I’ve been playing music all my life.
 My classical musician parents started me very early on piano and violin.
 Later on in at Indiana University, I picked up the electric bass on a whim, and the rest is history.
 First and foremost, I'm a music fan.
 I love so many styles of music, and one great thing about being a bass player is that I get to play many different styles, and I believe being well versed in different approaches ultimately gets unique results.

 I’ve recorded/worked with Passenger, Angus & Julia Stone, Dope Lemon, Declan ORourke, Tom Freund/Ben Harper, Brett Dennen, Passenger/Ed Sheeran, Michael Brunnock/Glenn Hansard, Colin Smith, Sharon Corr, Jonathan Coulton, Hamish Anderson, Paul Kelly/Angus Stone, Break & Repair Method, Will Stratton, Matt Nathanson.
 I’ve worked with producers Mitchell Froom, Rick Rubin, Phil Ramone, Kieran Kelly, Jim Scott, Eric J, Chris Vallejo, Mario Mcnulty, Jay Joyce, Gerry Leonard.